MushySeth31/IB-Comp-Sci-Notes/Theme A/Networks.md

 # Computer Networks
-#### A system where multiple computing devices are connected to communicate and share resources.
+#### A system of interconnected computing devices (i.e. computers, phones, routers, etc.) that communicate and share data and resources with each other.

-Devices include:
-- Computers
-- Phones
-- Servers
-- Routers
+#### Computer networks can share data, regardless of how far the devices are.

 ### Parts of a network:
 - Nodes -> Devices connected to a network